top of page

 Dec 7, 20247 min read

-Paiste Gongs Nibiru 32”
+Paiste planet Gongs Nibiru 32”

-Introducing 'Ninzida': The Newest Member of My Gong Family ✨ Two days ago, Gong number seven arrived.
+Introducing 'Ninzida': The Newest Member of My Gong Family Two days ago, Gong number seven arrived.
 Seven is a highly auspicious number, particularly significant in my gong work, so her arrival already felt special.
 But she was delayed.
 And this struck me as curious, I’ve never had a gong “delayed” before.
 Whilst I was impatient and frustrated with this delay, as somebody in the line of work I’m in, I was of course also curious as to the energetic reason underpinning that.
+I’

 Nov 30, 20245 min read

-Oct 29, 20246 min read
+Oct 29, 20244 min read

 What is Palo Santo?
 What are the benefits?

-Oct 21, 20245 min read
+Oct 21, 20248 min read

-Snoring during a Group Gong Session:
+Snoring during a Group Gong bath

-Sep 14, 20245 min read
+Sep 14, 20244 min read

 When I think back to my first ever gong journey, I remember the awe and curiosity I felt.
 Attending a gong bath for the first time, I was mesmerized by the instrument.
 When the practitioner finished playing, I remember sitting up and looking at this large, circular instrument, wondering, how did she know exactly where to strike the gong?
 There were no notes, no obvious markings on its face, nothing to guide her.
 I was fascinated by how she seemed to draw sound from it effortl

-Sep 11, 20245 min read
+Sep 11, 20246 min read

 What is a healer? and should we even use that word?